 Including Merge Fields in Email Templates and Signatures

 You can include Merge Fields in Email Templates and Signatures using the Merge Field selectors at the bottom of the Email Editor.
-For full information, including how to include Merge Fields to bring in content (such as user or client information from Xero Practice Manager and content from FYI) refer to Including Merge Fields in Email Templates and Signatures.
+For full information, including how to include Merge Fields to bring in content (such as user or client information from your practice management software and content from FYI) refer to Including Merge Fields in Email Templates and Signatures.

 Creating Email Templates in FYI